oczerwia/Web_Scraper/README.md

 Because of the different content types for a tile.
 This scraper can only read tiles for WGs and not appartments. <br>
 https://www.wg-gesucht.de/wg-zimmer-in-Munster.91.0.1.1.html?category=0&city_id=91&rent_type=0&img=1&rent_types%5B0%5D=0 <br> <br>
-To use this script you need to adjust the link in the script because the website iterates over the last integer before .html For automated use I recommend WindowsTaskSceduler or CronJobs with the prefered time Intervall. <br>
+To use this script you need to adjust the link in the script because the website iterates over the last integer before .html This Script uses the Python Library BeautifulSoup <br>
+For automated use I recommend WindowsTaskSceduler or CronJobs with the prefered time Intervall. <br>
 https://www.jcchouinard.com/python-automation-using-task-scheduler/
 <br>